sait-wbdv/default-dirs/_materials/README.md

 - [instructor in-class](https://github.com/sait-wbdv/in-class): Code created during your intructor's live-coding sessions, separated by day.
 This code will often be messy and borken.
 Use at your own risk.
 - [winter-2021](https://github.com/sait-wbdv/winter-2021): The program website.
 This may be the least important to `clone`, unless you're interested in learning Jekyll

-There are others later on in the program.
+There will be more later on in the program.

 ## 1. Cloning 3rd-party repositores
 Git makes it easy to `clone` (i.e. copy) any public repository to your machine.

-1. Using the terminal, navigate to this directory.
+1. Using the terminal, navigate to this `_materials` directory.
 2. In a browser, navigate to one of the above repositories you would like to clone.
 For example, [sample-code](https://github.com/sait-wbdv/sample-code).
 3. Copy the clone URL listed under the green `Code` menu.
 Recommended: use the HTTPS link instead of SSH.
 4. Clone the repo to your machine by entering the following terminal command: